 How long does it take to get a RAMQ card?

-You will receive your card within approximately 30 days of applying.
+You will receive your card within 14 to 30 days of applying.

 If you have any questions about the Quebec Health Insurance Plan, you may be able to find help at your nearest community agency or newcomer service.
 Alternatively, contact RAMQ on telephone 418-646-4636, 514-864-3411 or toll-free 1-800-561-9749.